techie-learner/uppercase-converter/README.md

 If you are still nervous , I will give the images of Image1 and Image2 and click them and download and you can clearly see its safe.

-I am very sorry , that I forgot to add the main application to the release , it would be frusuating if application isn't available in release , now added on release section.
+I am very sorry, that I forgot to add the main application to the release, it would be frustrating if application isn't available in release, now added on release section.